rubbishhaha/rubbishhaha/README.md

-Hi there, I'm Rex Ng 👋
+### Hi there, I'm Rex Ng 👋

-Specifically designed for educational purposes to learn the basics of coding and how to effectively use GitHub
+_Specifically designed for educational purposes to learn the basics of coding and how to effectively use GitHub

-About Me 📖
+### About Me 📖

-👨‍🏫 I am a Hong Kong high school student who are ready to accept challenge 🌱 I’m currently starting on programming and advanced in English 🤔 I’m looking for help with developing interactive, online course materials.
+-👨‍🏫 I am a Hong Kong high school student who are ready to accept challenge -🌱 I’m currently starting on programming and advanced in English -🤔 I’m looking for help with developing interactive, online course materials.
-💬 Ask me about anything from basic programming concepts.
+-💬 Ask me about anything from basic programming concepts.
-⚡ Fun fact: I'm a number one of my class in mathematic, physic, mathematics(module 2) subjects My Skills 🛠️
+-⚡ Fun fact: I'm a number one of my class in mathematic, physic, mathematics(module 2) subjects
+### My Skills 🛠️

-Languages and Frameworks: Python
+-Languages and Frameworks: Python

-Tools: Git, VS code
+-Tools: Git, VS code
-Data Analysis: Excel
+-Data Analysis: Excel

-My Stats 📈
+### My Stats 📈

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=rubbishhaha&theme=default&show_icons=true&hide_border=true&count_private=true)

-Find me 🏫
+### Find me 🏫

 xiaolaji444@gmail.com

-Support Me
+### Support Me OuO

 Buy Me a PS5